 Statutes of Limitations

-Prescription may be renounced, interrupted or suspended.
-The discovery rule also may apply such that prescription does not begin to run until the victim discovers that she sustained damages caused by a specific at fault defendant.Preemptive Periods – Louisiana's Statues Of Repose
+Prescription may be renounced, interrupted, or suspended.
+The discovery rule also may apply such that prescription does not begin to run until the victim discovers that she sustained damages caused by a specific at-fault defendant.

 Statutes that bar a claim after the passage of a certain period of time following the wrongful conduct are called preemptive periods.
-These preemptive periods cannot be renounced, interrupted or suspended.
-Some specific preemptive periods apply to claims against health care providers, accountants, insurance agents, contractors and attorneys.
+These preemptive periods cannot be renounced, interrupted, or suspended.
+Some specific preemptive periods apply to claims against health care providers, accountants, insurance agents, contractors, and attorneys.

 If you have a claim for personal injuries or you need help or have any questions about your personal injury case, call me at 866-558-9151 or submit your inquiry online.
-Please be advised that you may be facing important legal deadlines so don’t delay.
+Please be advised that you may be facing important legal deadlines, so don’t delay.